 Your business is unique, and rubber-stamping an insurance package is simply not an optimal solution.
 The health care plans we offer are custom-tailored to your unique requirements.

-As an independent group insurance agent, Taylor Online Benefits is not limited by the options available from any particular insurance carrier, nor any particular type of plan.
-By working with us, the healthcare choices available to your business will be far greater than if you were to settle for a single provider.
+As an independent group insurance agent, Taylor Online Benefits is not limited by the options available from any particular insurance carrier or any particular type of plan.
+You will have access to a wider variety of healthcare choices through our agency than if you were to settle for a single provider.

-Call Taylor Online Benefits at 800-903-6066 to discover the healthcare and benefit plan choices available to your business.
+Call Taylor Online Benefits at 800-903-6066 to discover the healthcare and benefits plan choices available to your business.
 We offer free estimates through our online request form, located on the right side of this webpage.
 There’s no obligation, so get started today!

 In some states, insurance must cover more services.
 South Carolina has added to the requirements, mandating these benefits:

 It’s also important to note that lifetime limits on coverage are prohibited.
 However, employers can choose the delivery structure for the plan they want to offer their workers, allowing them to provide one option or more than one that meets the other requirements.
 For example, the company can choose a traditional indemnity plan.

-Small businesses with fewer than fifty employees don’t have to offer health insurance per the provisions of the ACA, although many do.
-Since many workers want the benefit, companies competing for talent make an effort.
-Small business Health Options (SHOP) is a resource that the ACA created to assist.
-Your firm can learn more about the discounts and support available by consulting with your Taylor Benefits Insurance representative.
+Small businesses with fewer than fifty full-time employees don’t have to offer health insurance coverage per the provisions of the ACA, although many do.
+Since many workers want the benefit, businesses competing for talent make an effort.
+They also qualify for a tax credit of up to 50% of the employees’ monthly premiums.

 In recent years, there have been a number of significant changes in the rules and regulations around group benefits, especially with the passing of the Affordable Care Act (sometimes referred to as Obamacare).
 To maximize your business’ cost efficiency, you’ll need to understand the new opportunities made available under this act, as well as how to react in the face of some new challenges.
 Fortunately, we’re here to help.